MicrosoftDocs/microsoft-365-community/Community/identifying-your-sharepoint-champions.md

 ### The End User Who Ask Lots of Question

-If your training is not fully sticking with all people in the room this is very valuable feedback as you aren’t just targeting the tech savvy end users in your organization.
+If your training is not fully sticking with all people in the room this is very valuable feedback as you aren't just targeting the tech savvy end users in your organization.
 When you launch the next solution, everyone in this room will need to understand the why and the how for it to be successfully adopted.
 Including these end users who ask the most questions in the conversation will help identify where your content is unclear.
 They are also showing a lot of motivation to understand so support them by inviting them to be SharePoint champions which provides more opportunities for education and questions.

 ## In the Ticket Queue

 Take a step back from the individual tickets to look at any trending issues.
 Is one department heavily using coauthoring and having issues with locked documents?
 Are the same people reporting the same issues repeatedly?
 Is this a bug or user error?
 One of the most challenging issues to resolve is a change in behavior.
 If you are not present to help redirect those mistakes, it can be challenging to break the habit.

 Finding SharePoint champions in these groups can be helpful in identifying the issues more clearly.
-Maybe the solution isn’t aligned with how they work and needs refinement.
+Maybe the solution isn't aligned with how they work and needs refinement.
 The team might have grown since implementation and there is a gap in continued training or supporting materials.
 Having insight within a group will more quickly bring light to where the gaps are and, as a trusted partner, the conversation and reporting of issues will flow more easily.

 ## In the Project Queue